 Design Note #9

 Eastman Kodak’s fifteen year old component-video recorder (shown left) had been unavailable for five years.
 All spare parts were exhausted.
 Eastman Kodak, had two more years of service contracts to honor.
 A replacement unit had to be found!
-Orchid’s task: Make four prototype units (like those shown in the picture below) in six weeks.
+OTEC’s task: Make four prototype units (like those shown in the picture below) in six weeks.
 Supply volume production in twelve.

 Engineered 15 years ago, the Korean-made component video recorder served as a subsystem in Eastman Ordains larger end-product.
 The old unit recorded multiple S-Video images, provided synchronized S-Video feeds and accepted an undocumented, proprietary bidirectional command / control stream.

 Are you trying to put new life into aging designs?
 Do you need it fast?
 Are you experiencing obsolescence problems?
-Contact Orchid today, we’ll analyze your old product and design a new one for you too.
+Contact OTEC today, we’ll analyze your old product and design a new one for you too.